 On the other hand, blind adherence to the principles of clean layouts can create obstacles for the conversion of your website.
 After all, excessive infatuation with icons and neglect of textual button labels may not be as effective for your visitors as it would be in the case of more traditional menu types.
 Therefore, before “cleaning” the design to the maximum, consider how rational it will be from the point of view of internet marketing.

 When you develop a design adapted for use on mobile devices, it is very important to make sure that the pages of your website load quickly.
 Here are a few bites of universal advice that will help you in this:

 One of the main problems in designing for mobile-first is forgetting the exact setting of video and picture aspect ratios.
 If these characteristics are not preset (4:3, 16:9, 16:10, etc.) or no mechanics to recalculate them is provided, the system of a particular device can change them independently.
 Potentially, this can result in broken layouts on some devices.

 When the basics of your design are ready, you can start thinking of how the markup of your mobile-first website will look when seen on larger screens.
-In spite of the fact that the overwhelming majority of the elements will retain their original, mobile-centered appearance, there will be a couple which you will have to change.
+In spite of the fact that the overwhelming majority of the elements will retain their original, mobile-centered appearance, there will be a couple that you will have to change.
 Otherwise, you risk getting a half-empty page with offset blocks.

 Try to test how your solution looks on as many mobile devices as possible; especially Android-based, as there are a lot of manufacturers and screen formats.
-This will help you make your solution accessible to the most users (for example, even for those who still use Internet Explorer).
+This will help you make your solution accessible to most users (for example, even for those who still use Internet Explorer).

 We now present the top five most successful, and in our opinion most famous, examples of websites in which you can trace at first glance the main principles of mobile-first web design.